 Certified Utah Master Naturalists earn hours through volunteering for partner organizations.
 To record your hours, simply download the Volunteer Activity Form, fill it out, and return it via email or mail.
-Volunteer hour totals reset to zero at the start of each calendar year.
+Volunteer hour totals reset to zero once an incentive has been awarded (that is, one level should be achieved each year), as well as at the start of each calendar year.

 Incentives are available at the levels below.
 Additional items will be periodically added to the list.
 Keep in mind that organizations offering volunteer opportunities often have their own incentives for volunteers as well!

 Utah Master Naturalist ball cap, Field Notes notebook, and Fisher Space Pen - Be the envy of your naturalist friends with your complete field set!

 Complete set of six Utah Master Naturalist Field Books - The Watersheds, Deserts, and Mountains Plants and Wildlife Field Books are the perfect field library for exploring Utah.

 Free admission to one (1) Utah Master Naturalist class - Attend one Utah Master Naturalist class at no cost.

 The Essential Utah Master Naturalist Reader - This includes three of the best books for every Utah Master Naturalist: